10 Apr Which Medical Form Do I Need?

 There are two medical forms, but which one to use?

 In short, it’s fairly simple.
 Everyone intending to do a tandem skydive must begin with reading form 115A, the ‘self declaration of fitness’.
 Can you agree to everything in there, and happily sign?
-If so, all you need to do is complete the online document.
+If so, we’ll send you a digitial copy as part of your pre-arrival checklist a few days before your jump.

 If you have any of the medical terms listed in the above form then it doesn’t mean that you can’t skydive, it just means that you’ll have to take 115B, the ‘doctor’s medical certificate’ to your doctor and get them to sign it and stamp it.
 Then, simply bring it with you on the day.
 Please do not send them to us earlier, the only time we need them is when checking in with reception on the day of the jump.